 Yes, at least 99.5% of all public tap water in Spain is safe to drink and complies with international water quality standards.
 But there are issues such as taste, chlorine by-products, microplastics and local pipe contaminants.

-Therefore it can be a good idea to use a portable and easy to install water filter such as TAPP which also has the bonus of saving money and reducing plastic waste.
+Therefore it can be a good idea to use a portable and easy to install water filter in Spain such as TAPP.
+This has the bonus of saving money and reducing plastic waste.

-There is no evidence that bottled water is safer or healthier so whether you live or visit Spain avoid it if you can.
+There is no evidence that bottled water is safer or healthier so whether you live or visit Spain avoid bottled water if you can.

 Tap water in Spain

-Before Spain joined the EU in 1986, the country was torn by the after effects of the civil war, dictatorship and subsequent lack of investments in infrastructure including tap water.
-Some cities like Madrid had excellent tap water but others had limited regulation and sub standard filtration and quality testing.
+Before Spain joined the EU in 1986, the country was torn by the after effects of the civil war.
+Subsequently investments in infrastructure including tap water were lagging.
+Some cities like Madrid, Bilbao, Vigo and A Corunahave excellent tap water but others had limited regulation and sub standard filtration and quality testing.

 In the coastal areas such as Barcelona, Valencia, Alicante, Malaga and Cadiz you will therefore hear a lot of people tell you that they don’t recommend drinking the tap water.
 One of the reasons is that tourists in the 60s to 80s did not drink the tap water and as Spaniards got wealthier they also switched to bottled water.